cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Bignums are encoded as a byte string data item, which is interpreted as an unsigned integer n in network byte order.
 Contained items of other types are invalid.
-For tag value 2, the value of the bignum is n.
-For tag value 3, the value of the bignum is -1 - n.
+For tag number 2, the value of the bignum is n.
+For tag number 3, the value of the bignum is -1 - n.
 The preferred encoding of the byte string is to leave out any leading zeroes (note that this means the preferred encoding for n = 0 is the empty byte string, but see below).